matthew-pisano/ImageCrypt/README.md

 # Image-Crypt Document Encoder

-A simple document encoder in C++.
+Encodes documents into a target image file.
 Documents are encoded based off of noise inserted into a target image.
-The noise may be generated based off of a key file.
+The noise may optionally be generated based off of a key file to further obfuscate it using a hash-based encoding.
+The encoded document can be extracted from the image using the same key file.

+> [!CAUTION]
+> This program is not cryptographically secure and should not be used to encode sensitive information.
+If security is a concern, use a more secure encryption method before encoding the text into an image.

 ## Usage